Sunil Gavaskar: First Test century and first series victory over West Indies

 He followed this with his first century, 116 and 64* in the third Test in Georgetown, Guyana, and 1 and 117* in the Fourth Test in Bridgetown, Barbados.
 He returned to Trinidad for the fifth Test and scored 124 and 220 to help India to its first ever series victory over the West Indies, and the only one until 2006.
-His performance in the Test made him the second player after Doug Walters to score a century and double century in the same match and remains the only Indian until date to achieve this feat.
+His performance in the Test made him the second player after Doug Walters to score a century and double century in the same match.
+He remained the only Indian to achieve this feat until Shubman Gill repeated it against England at Edgbaston in July 2025.
 He also became the first Indian to make four centuries in one Test series, the second Indian after Vijay Hazare to score two centuries in the same Test, and the third after Hazare and Polly Umrigar to score centuries in three consecutive innings.
 He was the first Indian to aggregate more than 700 runs in a series and until date remains the only Indian to do so.
 This 774 runs at 154.80 also remains the most runs scored in a debut series by any batsman.
 Trinidad Calypso singer Lord Relator (Willard Harris) wrote a song in Gavaskar's honour, the "Gavaskar Calypso".